Skip to Main Content

 • If you include people in your visuals, seek diversity in age, race, cultural heritage, religious expression, gender expression, and disability status whenever possible.
 An all white, cis male, able bodied group of folks ages 18-24 does not fully reflect the student body of Georgia Tech.

-• If you mix video recording, graphics, and screen caps, make sure they are the same dimensions when editing.
-Use the dimensions of the video and scale the other elements to it.
+• If you use a mix of visual elements, make sure they are the same dimensions when editing.
+Use the dimensions of your video recording and scale the other elements to it.

-Many Library video tutorials consist of screenshots and screen recordings.
+Many Library video tutorials consist of screen recordings and and screenshots.
 That is because most of our users first encounter the library online, and most of the resources we provide are online, as well.

 When recording your screen, remember the following: